mathiznogoud/uFaculties2019/README.md

-# uFaculties

-A web application for information searching.
+# uFaculties - A web application for information searching.

 ### How to build

-Clone this repo
+**Clone this repo
 ```
 $ git clone https://github.com/mathiznogoud/uFaculties2019.git
 ```

-Need to install virtualenv
+**Need to install virtualenv

 ```
 $sudo apt-get install virtualenv
 ```

-Then navigate to the project directory, create a new virtual environment
+**Then navigate to the project directory, create a new virtual environment
 ```
 $virtualenv -p python3 env
 ```

-Activate virtual environment
+**Activate virtual environment
 ```
 $ source env/bin/activate
 ```

-Install plugins, dependencies to build the project
+**Install plugins, dependencies to build the project
 ```
 $ pip install -r requirements.txt
 ```